 The key to making your cat's trip to the vet, or any trip in their carry cage, a stress free one is creating a positive association with their cage, carrier or cat box.
 Here are some simple steps to help make your cat's excursions more pleasant for you and your feline friend.

-- Regular preventative check-ups.
+Regular preventative check-ups.
 A trip to the vet doesn’t always have to be about needles.
 Get your cat used to visiting the vet and practice regular care such as brushing, nail trimming and teeth brushing at home.
-In addition to annual vaccinations, your cat will also benefit from a free dental check, a weigh-in or for older cats, an overall health check.
-Reward your cat with treats and positive attention when you get home.
+In addition to annual vaccinations, your cat will also benefit from a free dental check, a weigh-in or for older cats, and overall health check.
+Reward your cat with treats and positive attention throughout the process.

-- Smells.
+Smells.
 Avoid strong smelling chemicals such as bleach or ammonia based products - not only do cats dislike the smell, they may think another cat has marked the territory!
 Clean the cat carrier with soap and water, or water with a small amount of white vinegar added.
-You can also spray the cage and bedding with Feliway 'happy pheromone' spray at least 30 minutes before using the carrier to create a reassuring environment and help reduce stress.
+We recommend spraying the cage and bedding with Feliway 'happy pheromone' spray at least 30 minutes before using the carrier to create a reassuring environment and help reduce stress.

 Talk to your vet.
 If your cat gets overly stressed about visits to the vet talk to our healthcare team so we can provide you with the right advice to reduce stress for your cat.
 We can also prescribe medication if necessary.

 For more information, check out the Catbox and Cage Phobia - Taking Your Cat to the Vet article here.